DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

 videoblog itself.
 I would probably not recognise Liss if I walked past him on the street, but I would have no trouble picking his voice out.
-His voice is part of what makes his videoblogs unique, which emphasises that videoblogs are not just visual objects, but aural too in a very important aspect.
+His voice is part of what makes his videoblogs unique, which emphasises that videoblogs are not just visual objects, but aural.

 Newman argues that videoblogging ‘might usefully be considered as self-taught art, a term art historians use to refer to artworks by